Anti-War Movement, Articles, Howard Zinn

 Every workplace protection people now take for granted carries the memory of workers who fought before us.
 The eight-hour day, the weekend, workplace safety, minimum wage laws, overtime protections, and the right to organize all came from struggle.

-ILLUSTRATION 8: WORKERS AGAINST THE ROBBER BARONS
+WORKERS AGAINST THE ROBBER BARONS

 EMPIRE ABROAD